What Are Blog Categories And Tags And How To Add Them Correctly To WordPress

 It all starts with your blog niche.

-I’ll take you through an example – let’s say your niche is social media for solopreneurs.
+I’ll take you through an example – let’s say your blog niche is social media for solopreneurs.
 Your “Categories” can be these:

 For example, Social Media Strategies can be sub-categorized as: